Researchers around the world are looking at better ways to understand the causes and how to prevent breast cancer.

 Some of the trials on this page have now stopped recruiting people.
 It takes time before the results are available.
 This is because the trial team follow the patients for a period of time and collect and analyse the results.
 We have included this ongoing research to give examples of the type of research being carried out in breast cancer.

 Click on the ‘recruiting’, ‘closed’ and ‘results’ tabs to make sure you see all the trials.

-There are some inherited gene faults we know can increase the risk of breast cancer – BRCA 1, BRCA 2 and p53.
-Researchers continue to look at these genes to understand more about the different mutations and how they affect breast cancer risk.
-Doctors are learning more by creating a register of families who have a fault in these genes.
+There are already some known inherited gene changes (mutations) that increase the risk of breast cancer.
+Researchers continue to look into these gene mutations and how they affect breast cancer risk.

-- with a rare type of breast tumour called Phyllodes tumour - they are trying to find out which genes are involved in their development and to try to understand why some come back
+- looking at people with a rare type of breast tumour called Phyllodes tumour.
+They want to try and find out which genes are involved in their development and to try to understand why some come back

 Stem cells are undeveloped (immature) cells that can become any type of cell in the body.

 Researchers are studying breast stem cells from people without cancer, and from people with different stages of breast cancer.
 They want to understand more about how stem cells are involved in the start of certain breast diseases.
 Knowing more about how breast stem cells work may also help to develop future treatments.

 Drugs to lower the risk of breast cancer